-Justice Education at Saint Mary's College challenges students to think critically and to broadly explore issues of fundamental significance in today's world -- the reality of social conflicts and injustice in America and around the world, and the search for solutions to these problems.
-Flowing from our Judeo-Christian heritage and the College's statement of mission, Justice Education seeks to provide a moral and intellectual context for the critical examination of the root causes of societal problems and how to develop creative and thoughtful responses to those concerns.
-By design, courses in justice studies are structured so that theory, experience, reflection, and practice are emphasized.
+We challenge you to think critically and to broadly explore issues of far-reaching significance in today's world.
+We help you search for solutions to these problems.
+Justice Education seeks to provide a moral and intellectual context for the critical examination of the root causes of societal problems and how to develop creative and thoughtful responses to those concerns.
+We accomplish that through courses structured in theory, experience, reflection, and practice.

-Justice Education is an interdisciplinary program, and the opportunity for students to select courses from areas such as religious studies, philosophy, sociology, social work, psychology, literature, art, economics, and business has proved quite beneficial for students interested in making connections between issues.
-In the past several years, students graduating with the minor or student-designed major have gone on to many diverse careers --- law, professional and doctoral programs; careers with domestic and international non-profit organizations; teaching, and business.
+Students graduating with the minor or student-designed major have gone on to many diverse careers in law, professional, and doctoral programs; careers with domestic and international non-profit organizations; teaching, and business.